LinerSu/nyu-pl-sum19-rec/Class 08/README.md

 ```
 ### Information hiding (Encapsulation)
 - Def. a machanism for restricting direct access to some of object's components.
-- Common access level: private, protected and public.
+- Common access modifiers: private, protected and public.
-- Table for the access level:
+- Table for the access modifier:
 <p align="center">
 <img src="img/enca.png" height="60%" width="60%">
 </p>